wuarthur/MIghtyBirb/a3/readMe.txt

 see csvreader.hs

 4.
-Question 1) Spent around awhile trying to figure out how to turn IO string to string, stack over keep saying you cant
+Question 1) Spent a while trying to figure out how to turn IO string to string, stackoverflow kept saying you couldn't.
+Saw read the next day at lecture and everything was fine again.
+1a was brief and easy.
-            saw read the next day at lecture and everything was fine again.
-1a was brief and easy Question 3) Spent around 5 hours.
-Most of it was spent on part a debugging.
-Learnt how to write do and how to use packages like readFile
+Question 3) Spent around 5 hours.
+Most of it was spent on 3a debugging.
+Learnt how to write do and how to use packages like readFile.